BertrandKevin/Save-IMU-s-Data-Reach-RTK/README.md

 ## Installation on the Reach RTK
 1. Connect the Reach RTK and your computer to the same Wifi.
 2. Download the repository "Save-IMU-s-Data-Reach-RTK".
+3. Unzip the folder if it's not done yet.
-3. Transfer this repository to the Reach:
+4. Transfer this repository to the Reach:
   #### On Windows
     a.
 Open WinSCP (or a similar software)
     b.
 Connect to the Reach RTK with its IP address